Eubelius and society

 Our catering is simple and, where possible, Belgian and/or from fair-trade sources.
 Leftover food is quickly passed on to Povorello, with the aid of a courier firm which provides this service as part of its own social involvement.

 In Brussels and Antwerp, we encourage the use of public transport for (business) trips within the city.
 We also pay the entire costs of travel by public transport between home and work for our staff.
 More and more attorneys and staff members are using a bicycle for short distances.
-Each year, a "Eubelius Cycling Tour" is organised by the most enthusiastic cyclists (check it out on Facebook).
+Each year, a "Eubelius Cycling Challenge" is organised by the most enthusiastic cyclists (check it out on Facebook).

 Donations and volunteers